Support Us Button Widget

 Greenline KC

-It’s in the early stages, but this 10-mile urban trail has been quickly adopted by locals + city leaders alike.
-Walk, bike, or hike your way around the downtown loop and find yourself at any number of exciting attractions like Rock Island Bridge and Pennway Point (more on both of these later).
+Though it was quickly adopted by locals + city leaders alike., we’ve still yet to see any updates on the progress of this 10-mile urban trail.
+Walk, bike, or hike your way around the downtown loop and find yourself at any number of up-and-coming attractions like Rock Island Bridge and Pennway Point (more on both of these later).

 UMKC Streetcar Stop KCtoday